ansible/community-docs/integration_tests_quick_start_guide.rst

 When adding new features, the process of adding tests consists of the following steps:

 1. `Determine if integration tests for the module exists<Determine if integration tests exist>`_.
+If they do not, refer to the `Writing tests from scratch<Writing-tests-from-scratch>`_ section.
 2. Find an appropriate file for your tests within the ``tests/integration/targets/<target_name>/tasks`` directory.
 3. Cover your option.
 Refer to the `Recommendations on coverage<Recommendations-on-coverage>`_ section for details.
 4. `Run the tests<Run-integration-tests>`_.